Using Circumference To Find Diameter

 Let's break down the calculation into simple, manageable steps:

 2. Use the Value of Pi: The next step involves utilizing the value of π (pi).
 For most calculations, using 3.14 is sufficiently accurate.
-However, for greater precision, you can use a more accurate approximation like 3.14159 or even the value stored in your calculator.
+That said, for greater precision, you can use a more accurate approximation like 3.14159 or even the value stored in your calculator.
 Using a calculator's built-in π function is often the most precise option.

 5. Check Your Work: Always review your calculations to ensure accuracy.
 You can perform a quick check by substituting the calculated diameter back into the original circumference formula (C = πd) to see if it yields the original circumference value.